theory/pgenv/README.md

 ### Configuration

 By default, all versions of PostgreSQL will be built in the root of the project directory (generally, in `~/.pgenv`.).
-If you'd like them to live elsewhere, set the `$PGENV_ROOT` environment variable to the appropriate value.
+If you'd like them to live elsewhere, set the `$PGENV_ROOT` environment variable to the appropriate directory.

-Each instance will be compiled with support for PL/Perl and/or PL/Python depending on the existance of interpreters.
-It is possible to compile an instance with a particular interpreter or without PL/Perl or PL/Python setting variables before the build process is started.
-See the section about `build`.
+Each version will be compiled with support for PL/Perl and PL/Python when `pgenv` can find their interpreters or using the value of the `$PERL` and `$PYTHON` variables.
+See [`pgenv build`](#pgenv-build) below for details.

 ### Upgrading